fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4c.md

 ![](../../images/4/9.png)

-You can find the code for our current application in its entirety in the <i>part4-7</i> branch of [this github repository](https://github.com/fullstack-hy/part3-notes-backend/tree/part4-7).

 ### Creating a new note

 The code for creating a new note has to be updated so that the note is assigned to the user who created it.